mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

     Fixed the bug on placeholders in the proxies and decorators section: now the inputs entered are no longer trimmed!

 * **Design Endpoint** - **Fixed add new route bug**
-    Fixed the bug that made the previously created routh path appear in the textbook **insert route path**.
+    Fixed the bug that made the previously created route path appear in the textbook **insert route path**.

 ### How to update your DevOps Console?